Skip to content

 Research Interests

-Dr. Arelis Moore is a medical epidemiologist and social scientist with experience in health disparities research in the United States (US) and Latin America.
-She is an Associate professor of community health, with an inter-disciplinary appointment at the Departments of Languages, Clemson University (CU).
-Her primary interest is understanding the role of the social determinants of health in the disparities and inequities experienced by underrepresented populations and communities of color in the US and Latin America; as well as developing innovative and culturally relevant community development initiatives to promote health and well-being.
+Dr. Arelis Moore is a medical epidemiologist and social scientist with experience in health disparities research in the United States (US) and Latin America and the Caribbean.
+She is an Associate professor of Spanish and International Health, with an inter-disciplinary appointment at the Department of Languages, Clemson University (CU).
+Her primary interest is understanding the role of the social determinants of health in the disparities and inequities experienced by underrepresented populations in the US and Latin America; as well as developing innovative and culturally relevant community development initiatives to promote health and well-being.
 Her current research includes Community-based Participatory Research (CBPR) to address health disparities and to promote partnerships to build healthier communities.
-Through her public health work, which span for about 30 years, Dr. Moore has focused on developing systems and policies that promote health equity, as well as in finding mechanisms to empower low-resource communities in developing partnerships, systems changes, and advocacy to improve their own health and wellbeing.
+Through her public health work, which span for about 35 years, Dr. Moore has focused on developing systems and policies that promote health equity, as well as in finding mechanisms to empower low-resource communities in developing partnerships, systems changes, and advocacy to improve their own health and wellbeing.
 She has assisted, as a community leader and advocate, local and national advocacy groups and grassroots multicultural coalitions in developing and implementing initiatives and projects to reduce health disparities and to promote health equity.
+Dr. Moore formerly was a faculty member in the School of Medicine at the Ibero-American University (UNIBE) in Santo Domingo.
+She also coordinated disease preventative and control programs in the Ministry of Public Health in the Dominican Republic, and subsequently became a national and international epidemiology consultant for international cooperation agencies including the Panamerican Health Organization (PAHO), UNICEF, USAID, and the CDC.

 Selected Professional Works